ivy/vapornet/CONTRIBUTING.md

 ## 🖤 A Final Word from Ivy

 You're about to create something weird and beautiful.
 Maybe it'll break.
 Maybe it'll sparkle.
-But if it comes from your heart (or your haunted Copilot autocomplete), you're doing it right.
+But if it comes from your heart (or your unhinged Copilot autocomplete), you're doing it right.

 This project throws out the rulebook—but not compassion.